iahanson/Procure-RAG/README.md

 ### Data Ingestion

-There are multiple steps for proper data ingestion:
+There are multiple steps for proper data ingestion:  Look at predocs folder for stategies.
+Current data is knowledge store is mostly PDF based and data ingestion is primarily used through local pdf parser to save money with Doc Intelligence.

-#### Web Scraping

-Two python files used for webscaping will be added.
-The scripts find all href links in an html file and iterate through each page,saving the entire html file to the data folder so that the html parser can extract the relevant text.

 #### HTML Parsing